artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 }
 ```

-> Note: if you find the naming of Java and JavaScript confusing (it is) - that's because when JavaScript as being
+> Note: if you find the naming of Java and JavaScript confusing (it is) - that's because when JavaScript was being
 > created, Java was looking to be really the next hot language to work with (it did turn out that way for a few
 > decades, but now JavaScript is usually the first language people have heard of.)

 Aside from having a lot more lines, the Java version comes with a lot of words that aren't necessarily about
 telling the computer exactly what to do, e.g. `class Main {`, `public static void main(String[] args) {`, `}` and
 `}` again.
-It also has semi-colons at the end of some line.
+It also has semi-colons at the end of some lines.
 Java is aimed at building different things, and these
-extras to the code sense within the constraints of building a Java app.
+extra bits of code make sense within the constraints of building a Java app.

 To get to my main point though, there is one standout line I'd like us to compare: